demiaster/treegen/production/helpcard/helpcard_tree.md

 ====Radial Distribution====

 Achieves a varying density for attraction points from the center of the tree crown object to its surface.
+This tab is only available when *Distribution Type* is set to *Radial*.

 *Probability*:
     #id: internalname